lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Looking at the evolution of the energy again, one can see the energy increasing with the deformation, before subitely relaxing when the CNT breaks:
+    Looking at the evolution of the energy again, one can see the energy increasing with the deformation, before completely relaxing when the CNT finally breaks.

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/energy-breakable-dark.png
     :alt: energy of the CNT with time - lammps molecular dynamics